grddavies/tidal.nvim/README.md

 ## Requirements

+### OS

+This plugin has been tested on macOS and Linux.

 ### TidalCycles

 See the [tidal website for full details](https://tidalcycles.org/docs/getting-started/linux_install)

-- ghc installation with tidal installed
+- `ghc` installation with Tidal installed

 - SuperCollider with SuperDirt